Andrei-Aksionov/nanoGPTplus/README.md

       - *bigram_lm.py*: implementation of simple bigram language model
       - **README.md*: notes about architecture of bigram language model
     - **gpt_language_model**
-      - *attention.py*: single head and multi-head self-attention
+      - *attention.py*: single head, multi-head and casual self-attentions
-      - *feed_forward.py*: feed-forward layer of transformer block
+      - *feed_forward.py*: feed-forward layer (position-wise MLP) of transformer block
       - *gpt.py*: the whole GPT architecture
+      - *optimizers.py*: contain custom optimizers and learning rate schedulers
       - *README.md*: notes about GPT as a whole and attention in particular
       - *transformer_block.py*: building block of GPT including self-attention and feed-forward
     - *generate.py*: code for generating new tokens with help of pre-trained model